andrewpaliga/kaurii/index.markdown

 By controlling these factors it’s possible to create an environment for where wood will forgo decay almost indefinitely.

-We believe that this can be accomplished **wood burial**, as research shows that oxygen levels, and biological activity decreases exponentially beneath 1 m of soil in most areas.
+There is srong evidence that this can be accomplished by **wood burial**, as research shows that oxygen levels, and biological activity decreases exponentially beneath 1 m of soil in most areas.

 There are many examples of wood being recovered almost fully intact after many thousands of years of burial: